fberzollaibm/ibmcloud-vpc-gen2-tmos-1-nic-standalone/README.md

 - Must have access to [Gen 2 VPC](https://cloud.ibm.com/vpc-ext/network/vpcs).
 - The given VPC must have at least 1 subnet to deploy the BIG-IP.
 The lone subnet is for management and data traffic.
 BIG-IP self-IPs will automatically be assigned to the subnet during initial boot.
-- The BIG-IP custom image you wish to deploy is present in your list of images. run 'ibmcloud is images' to ensure the image you wish to deploy is available.

 ## Costs